Welcome to the Strand

 A Palace of Dreams

 Sitting in the heart of downtown Shreveport, the beautiful Strand Theatre anchors the arts district now known as the West Edge.
 A one-of-a-kind classic, the Strand Theatre rivals the world’s finest opera houses.
-After extensive restoration, The Strand reopened in 1984 to a SRO crowd and has presented the highest quality entertainment for over thirty-five seasons.
+After extensive restoration, The Strand reopened in 1984 to a SRO crowd and has presented the highest quality entertainment for forty seasons.
 Most recently, Shreveport’s own Academy Award-winning William Joyce called the Strand “a palace of dreams.”

 The Saenger Brothers & The Ehrlich Brothers